 A lot of places (shops, restaurants, cafes) don't have credit card facilities.
 Here's advice from a local Aussie expat: It's going to cost you more if you put things on credit card.
 1. Bad exchange rate.
 2. Then they charge an overseas transfer fee.
 3. A lot of places don't have cc facilities...Golden Rule...
 Cash is King.
-(Melati cottages have safes in the rooms).
+Also BINTANG Supermarket is not far from Prashanti which has ATM machines to get cash out.
+(You can walk there)